EliMattingly22/Simple_Impedance_Analyzer/README.md

 ## Purpose

-The impedance analyzer was designed as a low-cost, flexible platform to perform impedance measurement at arbitrary frequencies up to ~250kHz.
+The impedance analyzer was designed as a low-cost, flexible, and accurate platform to perform impedance measurement at arbitrary frequencies up to ~250kHz.
 The current infrastructure assumes the user has access to a National Instruments DAQ (e.g. NI-USB-6363), though similar digitizers would be similarly effective.

 In this current configuration:
+* About 0.1% Accuracy for large impedance and frequency ranges.
 * The LabView has an easy to use GUI
 * TDMS file saving
 * It can measure impedances from 10mOhms to 10MOhms, and by changing the shunt resistor values that range could be extended